dvdgeroconnell/computer_infrastructure/README.md

 ### workflows
 These files are contained in the .github/workflows subdirectory.
 #### checks.yml
-This yaml file contains a workflow called "GitHub Actions Demo" which in turns contains a number of commands which run on a git push and provide status information.
+This yaml file contains a workflow called "GitHub Actions Demo" which in turns contains a number of commands which run on `git push` and provide status information.
 #### check_sw.yml
-This yaml file contains a workflow called "Check Software" which prints out the version information for a number of bash commands, including *date*, *wget* and *curl*.
+This yaml file contains a workflow called "Check Software" which prints out the version information for a number of bash commands, including `date`, `wget` and `curl`.
 It needs to be explicitly run from the GitHub Actions tab.
 #### test_cron.yml
-This file was created to test the
+This file was created to test the `cron` command.
 #### weather-data.yml
 This yaml file retrieves the weather data for a hardcoded station (Athenry) each day at 10:00am.
 It is run as a workflow by GitHub Actions on a scheduled basis.
 The weather data is saved in a time and date stamped file to the repository in /data/weather.
 It also includes a workflow_dispatch event so it can be tested manually.

 ## Getting Started
-Note that as this repository contains GitHub workflows, it is probably better cloned to a GitHub Codespace.
+Note that this repository contains GitHub workflows.
-1. Clone this repository.
+1. Clone this repository, either to your local machine or to a [GitHub Codespace](https://github.com/features/codespaces).
 2. Review the README.
 3. Review the *weather.sh* notebook.